dymmond/esmerald/docs/en/docs/middleware/middleware.md

 for production or production like environments.
 * `RequestSettingsMiddleware` - The middleware that exposes the application settings in the request.
 * `SessionMiddleware` - Same middleware as the one from Lilya.
-* `WSGIMiddleware` - Allows to connect WSGI applications and run them inside Esmerald.
+* `WSGIMiddleware` - Allows to connect WSGI applications and run them inside Ravyn.
 A [great example](../wsgi.md) how to use it is available.

 ### CSRFMiddleware

-The default parameters used by the CSRFMiddleware implementation are restrictive by default and Esmerald allows some ways of using this middleware depending of the taste.
+The default parameters used by the CSRFMiddleware implementation are restrictive by default and Ravyn allows some ways of using this middleware depending of the taste.

 ```python